-40. HRDC re-alleges and incorporates the allegations of Paragraphs 1 through 39 of the Complaint as if fully set forth herein.

-- 41. Because HRDC has a liberty interest in communicating with prisoners, HRDC has a right under the Due Process Clause of the Fourteenth Amendment to receive notice of and an opportunity to appeal Defendants' decisions to censor their written speech. - 42.
-Defendants' policy and practice fail to provide HRDC and other senders with adequate notice and an opportunity to be heard. - 43.
-The conduct of Defendants was objectively unreasonable and was undertaken recklessly, intentionally, willfully, with malice, and with deliberate indifference to the rights of others. - 44.
-HRDC's injuries and the violations of its constitutional rights were directly and proximately caused by the policies and practices of Defendants, which are and were the moving force of the violations. - 45.
-Defendants' acts described above have caused damages to HRDC, and if not enjoined, will continue to cause damage to HRDC. - 46.
+- 41. HRDC re-alleges and incorporates the allegations of Paragraphs 1 through 40 of the Complaint as if fully set forth herein. - 42.
+Because HRDC has a liberty interest in communicating with prisoners, HRDC has a right under the Due Process Clause of the Fourteenth Amendment to receive notice of and an opportunity to appeal Defendants' decisions to censor their written speech. - 43.
+Defendants' policies and practices fail to provide HRDC and other senders with adequate notice and an opportunity to be heard. - 44.
+Defendants' conduct was objectively unreasonable and was undertaken recklessly, intentionally, willfully, with malice, and with deliberate indifference to the rights of others. - 45.
+HRDC's injuries and the violations of its constitutional rights were directly and proximately caused by the policies and practices of Defendants, which are and were the moving force of the violations. - 46.
+Defendants' acts described above have caused damages to HRDC, and if not enjoined, will continue to cause damage to HRDC. - 47.
 HRDC seeks declaratory and injunctive relief, and nominal and compensatory damages against all Defendants.
 HRDC seeks punitive damages against the individual Defendants in their individual capacities.